CMEGroup/CMESmartStream-on-GCP-Tutorial/README.md

 ## Sign up for CME Smart Stream on Google Cloud Platform

-Please go to [CME Data Services Portal](http://dataservices.cmegroup.com/Data-Products) to register for CME Smart Stream on GCP.
+Please go to [CME Group Data Services Portal](http://dataservices.cmegroup.com/Data-Products) to register for CME Smart Stream on GCP.
 Once approved, these examples will run with your specific GCP IAM information supplied at onboarding.

 ## To Run This Analysis Locally

-To use the examples in juptyer notebook from Anaconda Python.
-The following will clone this repo, inlcuding an environment.yml file that will create the proper Anaconda environment with all the dependencies.
-You then launch the juptyer lab environment.
+To use the examples in Juptyer notebook from Anaconda Python.
+The following will clone this repo, including an environment.yml file that will create the proper Anaconda environment with all the dependencies.
+You then launch the Juptyer lab environment.

 ```
 git clone https://github.com/CMEGroup/CMESmartStream-on-GCP-Tutorial.git
 cd CMESmartStream-on-GCP-Tutorial
 conda env create .
 source activate  CMESmartStream_on_GCP_Tutorial
-juptyer notebook
+jupyter notebook

 ```